pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Various Courts Of Common Pleas

-Subsequent to an indictment in Pennsylvania, preliminary criminal hearings are conducted in one of the base-level courts.
-Cases determined to be trial worthy are heard by the Commonwealth Court or the Courts of Common pleas depending on the severity of the crime.
-However, the state’s federal district courts have limited judicial authorities, and they hear selected federal crimes within the state.
+After an indictment in Pennsylvania, preliminary criminal hearings are conducted in one of the base-level courts.
+Cases determined to be trial-worthy are heard by the Commonwealth Court or the Courts of Common Pleas, depending on the severity of the crime.
+However, the state’s federal district courts have limited judicial authority, and they hear selected federal crimes within the state.
 If required, appeals may be made to one of the two appellate courts, one of which is the Superior Court of Pennsylvania.
 While appeals to the Superior court are generally final, the Supreme court serves as the state’s highest court and the court of last resort.
-Summarily, the state courts are categorized based on their judicial authorities to hear felonies, misdemeanors or infractions.
+Summarily, the state courts are categorized based on their judicial authorities to hear felonies, misdemeanors, or infractions.

 What’s Included in a Pennsylvania Criminal Court Record?

-As a rule, criminal court records will contain the personal information of the indicted person as well as details of the criminal case, case number and the date and place of the filing.
-This information will be useful for tracking the records in the office of the clerk of courts where such records are managed.
-Criminal court records also feature relevant details of the indictment such as the original charge brought against the offender, and information regarding the preliminary hearing.
+Criminal court records typically contain the personal information of the indicted person, details of the criminal case, case number, and the date and place of the filing.
+This information will be helpful in tracking the records in the office of the clerk of courts, where such records are managed.
+Criminal court records also feature relevant details of the indictment, such as the original charge brought against the offender, and information regarding the preliminary hearing.

 Docket Sheets: